 I help clients with complex and high profile cases in three main areas.

-I represent parties with real estate disputes involving private and government contracts, including many clients of our Syndication and Affordable Housing practice groups.
+I represent parties with real estate disputes involving private and government contracts, including many clients of our Community Development Finance and Affordable Housing practice groups.
 For example, I helped secure a preliminary injunction in state court to remove property management and protect assets of an historic apartment building financed with new markets tax credits.

 I work with companies seeking to comply with antitrust laws and antitrust investigations involving transactions and activities subject to federal and state government review.
 Recently, I helped lead a cross-office team to complete Hart-Scott-Rodino filings for a multibillion dollar acquisition.